A guide to the planning process

 Planning applications may need to be presented to the Councillors, who act as the planning authority, for determination at a council meeting.

-For full council meeting details, dates and agendas, visit the Council Meetings webpage.
+For full council meeting details, dates and agendas, visit Council Meetings.

 We will issue a notice of our decision to approve or refuse the application.